Allan122/Po-Lity/README.md

 4. **Governor-General’s Authority:**
    - The Governor-General in Council was granted greater power.
-   - Governor-General was given authority over the presidencies of Bombay and Madras in matters of war, peace, and diplomacy.
+   - The Governor-General was given authority over the presidencies of Bombay and Madras in matters of war, peace, and diplomacy.

 5. **Territorial Possessions:**
    - Declared that the territories held by the Company were British possessions.